OGBlackDiamond/OGBlackDiamond/README.md

 ### About Me
 Hello!
 I'm Caden.
 No, the name "BlackDiamond" doesn't mean anything special, I just thought it sounded cool in elementary school and it stuck as my pseudoname online.
 I get it, its cringe, blah blah blah.
 I'm not creative enought to think of anything better.

-Fedora Linux is my go-to operating system of choice.
+Fedora Linux is my operating system of choice.

 I'm becoming a Neovim wizard.